Prevent Electrical Fires: Recognize and Address Faulty Electrical Panels Before Disaster Strikes

 Regular inspections and maintenance would prevent electrical fires caused by old electrical panels.

-Qualified electricians should conduct yearly electrical inspections and older electrical panels should be upgraded and replaced with new ones with additional safety features that restrict incidental heat output.
+Qualified electricians should conduct yearly electrical inspections, and older electrical panels should be upgraded or replaced with new ones featuring additional safety features that limit incidental heat output.

 Preventing electrical fires from older electrical panels may also require informing homeowners to consciously manage their electricity loads and avoid overloading the electric panel.

-For instance, spreading electrical devices more evenly around a house can help an electric panel distribute its energy more effectively, preventing it from being overloaded.
+For instance, spreading electrical devices more evenly throughout a house can help an electric panel distribute its energy more effectively, preventing overload.

-Surge protectors could provide additional protection and avoid fixative devices such as extension cords.
+Surge protectors could provide additional protection and avoid the need for fixed devices such as extension cords.

 To conclude, we are sure that faulty electrical panels must be addressed in these areas.